edte/codediff.nvim/ATTRIBUTION.md

 - **The JuliaStrings project** and utf8proc contributors for providing a robust Unicode processing library
 - **Tim Pope** (vim-fugitive) for pioneering the virtual file URL pattern
 - **The Neovim community** for creating the plugin ecosystem and supporting libraries
+- **Colorscheme authors** (folke, EdenEast, Catppuccin Community, rebelot) for their beautiful themes used in our documentation
 - All contributors to the dependencies and inspirations listed above

 ---